 Have You Got A Will?
 Is It Up To Date?

 A will is a legal document that allows you to transfer your property at your death.
 Having a will ensures that your money, property and personal belongings will be distributed as you wish after your death.
 Without a will, a court will follow Minnesota’s intestacy laws to make those decisions in your place.
-Particularly where relationships and alliances have changed, a will can give you control over how your estate will be divided.
+Particularly where relationships and alliances have changed, a will can give you control over how your estate will be divided, after you are gone.

 Trusts Tackle Unique Situations